sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![3_chatgpt](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/3_chatgpt.png)

-Even if it happens to be open-sourced, the answer you get might be outdated or not accurate enough.
+Even if it happens to be open source, the answer you get might be outdated or not accurate enough.

 ![4_chatgpt2](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/4_chatgpt2.png)